sourcegraph/about/handbook/product/user_research/user_research_observer.md

 # So you’re about to help us with user testing

 Thank you so much for helping us with our user research!
 Observing and notetaking during user interviews and testing sessions is an amazing way for you to get a first-hand look at how others use our products and ideas, and your role as a notetaker is a huge help for the team.
+You don't need to be a designer or product manager to get involved—all Sourcegraphers are welcome to participate!

 Here’s everything you need to know ahead of time.

 ## Prerequisites

-- We use Lookback to conduct the sessions.
-Lookback requires Chrome, so please make sure you have Chrome installed and ready.
+- We use [Lookback](https://lookback.io) to conduct the sessions.
+Lookback requires Chrome, so please make sure you have Chrome installed and ready, and you've accepted the emailed invitation to join the Sourcegraph team on Lookback.

 ## What to expect

 - You will receive a link to join a session as an **observer** ahead of time.
 You can join anytime before the session begins.
 - As an observer, you will not be on camera or audio, and the participant will not have any indication that you’re observing the session.
 The participant will only interact with the moderator.
-- While the session is underway, there’s two things you can do: use the chat to talk with the moderator and other observers, and use the notetaking section to take notes.
+- While the session is underway, there are two things you can do: use the chat to talk with the moderator and other observers, and use the notetaking section to write down observations.
 - All of your notes will be timestamped at the moment you begin typing.

 ## How to take really good notes